containers/quadlet/docs/ContainerSetup.md

 # Uid/Gid mapping

-System serices typically run as a single user, ideally not root.
+System services typically run as a single user, ideally not root.
 For containers the situation is a bit more complex as the uids inside the container can be different than the ones on the host.
 This mapping has two sides, first of all the kernel user namespaces can map the